 Types of Twin Beds

 A bookcase bed typically has a headboard that accommodates a shelf or shelves for books, knickknacks, an alarm clock and other necessary treasures.
-Some manufacturers offer bookcase beds with both headboards and footboards that include storage options.
+Some manufacturers offer bookcase beds with both headboards and footboards that have been designed with extra storage.
 While many of them are designed specifically for children, there are some adult versions available as well.

 A canopy bed is essentially a four poster bed with a covering.
-A canopy frame can be added to any poster bed where the posts are of equal height.
 Canopies are made from a variety of fabrics and can include a frill or tailored border.
 Many manufacturers will include the frame but not the actual canopy, allowing you to match the fabric to your décor.

 A variation of the platform bed, a captain’s bed combines a place to sleep with handy storage options.
-The mattress is typically placed on top of, depending on the manufacturer, a set of drawers, cubbies or a trundle unit, converting the unused area beneath the bed into a much-needed storage solution.
+The mattress is typically placed on top of a set of drawers, cubbies or a trundle unit.
+It's a great way to convert the unused area beneath the bed into a much-needed storage solution.
 This type of bed generally doesn’t require a box spring, making it an economical choice.

-Twin panel beds have headboards and footboards that are usually made from one piece of material, without spindles or slats.
+Twin panel beds have headboards and footboards that are usually solid with one or more panels.
 They typically stand flat against the wall.
-Panel detailing is mostly vertical.
 As a variation on the standard panel bed, some types do include horizontal panels or decorative slats that allow you to partially see through the headboard.
-Other popular decorative accents used in panel bed designs are shaped moldings and raised or recessed panels.

-Platform beds consist of a raised platform or frame that directly supports the mattress without a box spring, making them economical and versatile.
-Because it sits closer to the ground, a twin platform bed is ideal for decorating average or smaller sized rooms, since using a twin platform bed as the focal point will make the room appear larger and more spacious.
+Platform twin beds consist of a raised platform or frame that directly supports the mattress without a box spring, making them both economical and versatile.
+Because it sits closer to the ground, a twin platform bed is ideal for decorating average or smaller sized rooms, since bed makes the room appear larger and more spacious.
 Many types of platform beds include under bed storage solutions.

-The classic bunk bed is designed as one unit, two twin beds one above the other.
-They are an economical and convenient way to decorate a smaller-sized room or a regular size room that will be shared by two children or teens.
+The classic bunk bed is designed as one unit with two twin beds stacked one above the other.
+They are an economical and convenient way to decorate a small room or a room that will be shared by two children or teens.
 Trends in bunk beds are constantly changing, offering the consumer both fashionable and functional up-to-the-minute choices.
 Because twin bunk beds use the floor space in a room vertically rather than horizontally, it leaves more room for a desk, dresser or bookcase.